COVID-19 is changing the face of CSR – here’s how

 - Corporate citizenship means adding true value

 Corporate citizenship involves being socially responsible.
-It includes the extent to which a company meets their economic, ethical and legal responsibilities.
+It includes the extent to which a company meets its economic, ethical, and legal responsibilities.
 Corporations must add value to the communities around them.
 It’s no longer enough to coast by on basic ethical responsibilities.
-To be a successful corporal citizen in the COVID-19 era, it’s vital to demonstrate active commitment to ethical behaviour.
+To be a successful corporal citizen in the COVID-19 era, it’s vital to demonstrate an active commitment to ethical behaviour.

 COVID-19 has shone a spotlight on the efforts of businesses of all sizes to pivot from their usual business practice to directly help the community.
 From delivering food to vulnerable people to joining national programmes to increase PPE, businesses of every size have been rising to the challenges presented by the pandemic.
 And these foundations will be built upon when the pandemic has passed.

 While corporate citizenship plays a strong role in sales growth and expanding into different markets, developing a wider CSR strategy initiates a symbiotic relationship between corporation and the surrounding community.
 Coronavirus is pushing businesses to their limits, but also demonstrating what can be done.